vladutcretu/SweetCinema/README.md

+**This branch contains the application MVP (Minimum Viable Product), including versions from 0.0.0-alpha to 0.7.0-alpha.**

 # SweetCinema
 SweetCinema is an open-source educational project inspired by an idea from [roadmap.sh](https://roadmap.sh/projects/movie-reservation-system) and utilizes [HappyCinema](https://www.happycinema.ro/) as a business model reference for replicating core functionalities and user flow patterns.
 The primary motivation was to develop a business solution that closely mirrors the selected reference model while maintaining originality in implementation.